GibsS/gridlike/README.md

 ## Sensors

-Sensors do not collide with other bodies, they just overlap and call the attached listener's event.
+Sensors do not collide with other bodies, they just overlap and call the attached listener's callback.

 *Defining a listener*
 ```js